TheElderFuthark/TheElderFuthark/README.md

-I also have experience in programming in Electronics and Robotics, and although I do not wish to pursue these areas at this time, I do possess the Electrical and Electronic theory, as well as experience Programming the Lego Mindstorm, and also the ability to apply it to code, written in C++ using an Arduino Uno, via the Arduino IDE.
+I also have experience in programming in Electronics and Robotics, and although I do not wish to pursue these areas at this time, I do possess the Electrical and Electronic theory, as well as experience Programming the Lego Mindstorm, and also the ability to apply Electronic programs, written in C++ used on an Arduino Uno, uploaded to the board via the Arduino IDE for prototyping reasons.

 I am an ambitious and determined programmer, of which is able to work as an